samuelskanberg/wigglemouse/README.md

     java -jar wigglemouse.jar

+If you want to run without a gui:

+    java -jar wigglemouse.jar -nogui

 If you want to set an interval from the command line, e.g. 10 seconds:

     java -jar wigglemouse.jar -interval 0:0:10